mgutz/inj/README.md

 registered with Inj resolve it, otherwise use `require`.

-A container is nothing more than a hash object to contain objects, values and functions that looked up by an identifier.
+A container is nothing more than a hash object to contain objects, values and functions later looked up by id.

 ### Application Dependency Injection

 Inj starts with no containers.
 To register app wide dependencies, the root container must first be created and dependencies registered.
-In practice, the root container is probably all an app needs.
-Module specific containers are mostly used for testing.
+In practice, the single root container is the only container an app creates.
+Module specific containers are primarily used in testing.

-*container.js*
+*container.js* - Define dependencies

     // Create ROOT container and register dependencies var root = require('inj').getSetRoot();